Jannik Vestergaard: Southampton defender completes Leicester medical

-Jannik Vestergaard has completed his Leicester City medical with the club trying to finalise a deal ahead of their season opener against Wolves tomorrow.
+Jannik Vestergaard has completed his Leicester City medical, with the club trying to finalise a deal ahead of Saturday's season opener against Wolves.

 A fee of £15m was agreed with Southampton on Wednesday with the hope that the legalities on the defender's contract can be completed by midday on Friday so the Dane will be available to play on Saturday.